HydroModPy/HydroModPy/docs/source/architecture/simulation/testbed-workflow-architecture.rst

 persisting the failed case.

-This is useful for robustness studies because silent metric loss is worse than a failed variant: a matrix is only comparable if each declared evidence column has the intended meaning across variants.
+This is useful for robustness studies because silent metric loss is worse than a failed case: a matrix is only comparable if each declared evidence column has the intended meaning across cases.